idris-hackers/idris-java/README.md

 Usage
 ------

-In general there is no support for the default C IO monad and so while it will work if you only call putStrLn, for example, as it will not work in the general case.
-Instead you should import the `JAVA_IO` monad found in the module `JavaIO`, in the package `java`.
-To compile with the Java backend, using the `java` package use the command line:
+In general, there is no support for the default C IO monad and so while it will work if you only call `putStrLn`, for example, as it will not work in the general case.
+Instead you should import the `JAVA_IO` monad found in the module `IdrisJava`, in the package `idrisjava`.
+To compile with the Java backend, using the `idrisjava` package use the command line:

     idris --codegen java -p idrisjava file.idr -o a.out

 where *file.idr* is the Idris file to compile and *a.out* is the resulting *executable* program.

 Here is the standard hello world example (*hello.idr*), but for fun using a foreign call out to Java to handle the printing.

 ```haskell
 module Main